luapower/ringbuffer/ringbuffer.md

 ### Value buffers

-Value buffers hold arbitrary Lua values in a fixed-size table.
+Value buffers hold arbitrary Lua values (nils included) in a fixed-size table.
 For simplicity, values can only be added and removed one by one.

 ### Callback-based buffers